2019 Guinea-Bissau presidential election: Results

-Aftermath

-In the first round of voting, Domingos Simões Pereira led the field, with 40.13% of the vote.
+In the first round of voting Domingos Simões Pereira led the field, with 40.13% of the vote.
 Incumbent president José Mário Vaz finished fourth in the first round of voting, failing to progress to the runoff.
 According to the preliminary and final results published by the national commission of elections, Umaro Sissoco Embaló won the runoff vote against Simões Pereira, 54% to 46%.

+Aftermath

-Simões Pereira continues to dispute the results.
+Simões Pereira disputed the results.
 Although neither the supreme court of Guinea-Bissau nor the parliament had given its approval for the official swearing-in ceremony, Sissoco Embaló had organized an alternative swearing-in ceremony in a hotel in Bissau to announce himself as legal president of Guinea-Bissau.
-Several politicians in Guinea-Bissau, including prime minister Aristides Gomes, accused Sissoco Embaló of arranging a Coup d'état, although outgoing president Mário Vaz stepped down to allow Embaló to take power.
+Several politicians in Guinea-Bissau, including prime minister Aristides Gomes, accused Sissoco Embaló of arranging a coup d'état, although outgoing president Vaz stepped down to allow Embaló to take power.

-Jose Mario Vaz was the President of Guinea-Bissau from 2014 until 2019 presidential elections.
-For two decades Jose Mario Vaz was the first elected president finished his five-year mandate.
-Umaro Sissoco Embaló was the winner of the election and he took office in February 2020.
-However he faced a last-minute stand-off with parliament before taking office.
-Embaló is the first president to be elected without the backing of the PAIGC.

 Embaló was inaugurated as president in a ceremony in Bissau on 27 February 2020.
 However, the PAIGC rejected the results, claiming there had been electoral fraud, and submitted a petition to the Supreme Court.
 Holding a majority in National People's Assembly, the party swore in Speaker Cipriano Cassamá as a rival president.
 Cassamá resigned after a day, saying he had received death threats.

 Embaló appointed Nuno Gomes Nabiam as Prime Minister.
 However, former Prime Minister Aristides Gomes refused to resign.
 After Embaló, a former army general, took office, armed soldiers were deployed at all government offices and the national radio.